Urbana High School (Maryland): Demographics

 9.8% of the students were eligible for free or reduced lunch.

 Academics

 In 2021, Urbana High School was ranked 8th in Maryland and 375th nationally by U.S. News & World Report.
 The school has an Honors Program, an Advanced Placement Program, as well as an International Baccalaureate Diploma Program.
 In both 2018 and 2019, Urbana was recognized as a Maryland Blue Ribbon School and as a National Blue Ribbon School respectively for consistently high student achievement.
+The school also boasts some of the best athletics in the entire state.